ZZUTK/Stock-Alarm/README.md

 # Stock-Alarm
 An alarm for stock price.
 When the price of a stock is lower than or equal to certian threshold, you will get alert by email.
+In addition, when the price is higher than or equal to your expectation, an alarm email will be sent.

 ***Warning: Do NOT distribute the script because the alert email is sent via a Gmail account, whose password is in the code.***